Victoria Research Web

 If you're going to be doing a lot of tourist traveling within Britain during your visit, or hitting a number of local record offices in a short period, a BritRail travel pass may prove a real bargain.
 North American travelers should note that most kinds of passes can only be bought in advance of your trip, at a discount not available once you've arrived in the UK.
 (If you're in the U.S. and prefer calling about the pass there's a toll-free number: 1-877-677-1066.)
 Also check out this Fodor's FAQ.
 Because these passes begin to expire from the first day of use, they work best for a period of days or weeks of consecutive travel, not for trips spaced at various times during your visit.

 Otherwise, the main thing to remember is -- book well in advance, and pay close attention to the time of departure, as the rates can vary widely.
 Advance booking can make the difference between, for example, £135 pounds for a London-Edinburgh one-way trip (booked on the day of travel), and £22 (booked 8 to 12 weeks in advance), depending on departure times.
-If you can't book ahead, especially for day trips, the late Ben Haines's concise primer on finding cheap rail tickets remains a useful guide.
+If you can't book ahead, especially for day trips, the late Ben Haines's concise primer on finding cheap rail tickets remains useful.
+The Cheap Train Tickets Guide likewise offers practical money-saving tips.
 In making inquiries to Britain, remember that there is no longer any such thing as "British Rail," and never was one called "BritRail" -- referring to such non-entities will only annoy the people you're asking to help you.
 You can check the Web for information about this post-privatization world of railway schedules and fares or call 800/677-8585 (from the U.S.) or + 44 131535 8054 (from elsewhere outside Britain).
 National Rail's online journey planner lets you retrieve timetables for travel on any date between any two destinations in Britain, and lists a range of available fares.
 (Within the UK you can also make arrangements to access timetables by mobile phone.)
 The Train Line, a booking service set up by Virgin, is a good place to check for discounted APEX fares, which must be purchased at least three weeks in advance; note that there is a small fee for overseas bookings.
 Another booking service is the tersely named Qjump.
 To book trips from London to York, Edinburgh, and other points northeast, visit National Express, East Coast.
 For day trips near London, check the Days Out Guide for tips on discount fares.

 It's a good idea to check the National Rail Service site for notices about disruptions of service.
 En route, subscribe to Ben Smith's Twitter-fed wiki, @uktrains, for up-to-the-minute news of delays or cancellations.